Are your employees leaving in droves? Are you experiencing a high turnover rate? Then it’s time to take a look at your employee retention strategies.

 5. Open Communication and More Positive Feedback

-Despite the amazing leaps made in communication technology, lack of any real communication remains a real challenge at work.
+Despite the amazing leaps made in communication technology, the lack of any real communication remains a real challenge at work.
 As George Bernard Shaw famously said, ”The single biggest problem in communication is the illusion that it has taken place”.

 A lack of communication undermines employee confidence and brings about stress.
 Employees need regular feedback to improve and to do their best work – both positive and constructive advice.
 Harvard Business Review suggests that the ideal ratio of positive to negative suggestions is 5.6 (positive):1 (corrective).

 Top performers must be singled out for praise to motivate them further.
 Do remember that corrective feedback is also just as important, particularly when there’s an urgent issue at hand.
-Make it a habit to thank your employees directly when they go that extra mile, whether it’s with a sincere email, a gift card or an extra day off.
-Some companies set up rewards systems that act as a great incentive for out of the box ideas and innovation.
+Make it a habit to thank your employees directly when they go that extra mile, whether it’s with a sincere email, a gift card, or an extra day off.
+Some companies set up rewards systems that act as a great incentive for out-of-the-box ideas and innovation.